thomassentis/spark-1/README.md

 * **Firefox**: Required - If the app is not secured with SSL, microphone and camera permissions will be denied.
 This can be overriden by changing the ```media.navigator.permission.disabled``` flag to true within the ```about:config``` of Firefox.

+### Further Documentation
+Also see [Cisco's Documentation](https://ciscospark.github.io/spark-js-sdk/) regarding the SDK.

 ### Useful snippets

 * Log all events on a call: `call.on('all', (name) => console.log('currentCall event: ', name));`